-Lala Lajpat Rai Biography: Early Life, Family, Achievements, Slogan and death
+Lala Lajpat Rai Biography: Early Life, Family, Political Journey, Achievements, Slogans, Books, Death, and more

-Lala Lajpat Rai in the 1980s was associated with the Punjab National Bank and Lakshmi Insurance Company.
-He remained popular for his activism and organised various meetings with his supporters and also established an orphanage.
+In the 1980s was associated with the Punjab National Bank and Lakshmi Insurance Company.
+He remained popular for his activism, organised various meetings with his supporters, and also established an orphanage.
 He formed public service committees and inspired people.
 No doubt his fiercely committed nature towards India's independence was one of the greatest qualities.
 That is why he is also known for his fiery speeches.
-Let us have a look in detail about his life and methods for freedom struggle.
+Let us have a look in detail at his life, the idea of nationalism, and his political journey.

 Born: 28 January, 1865